emilybache/KataMedicineClash/README.md

 # Doing this kata on cyber-dojo

-I have set up this starting code on cyber-dojo.
-As an alternative to downloading the code, click on the links below to get going quickly in the cyber-dojo environment:
+As an alternative to downloading the code, click one of the links below to create a new cyber-dojo to work in, then press "start" to get going coding.

 - [Python](http://cyber-dojo.com/forker/fork/0B0F2D70B1?avatar=lion&tag=2)
 - [Ruby](http://cyber-dojo.com/forker/fork/DFDB32D26B?avatar=elephant&tag=9)